zzzprojects/docs/learnentityframeworkcore.com/pages/relationships/managing-one-to-many-relationships.md

 ```

-## Attach a fake representing the principal then add the dependent to it
+## Attach a fake representing the principal then add the dependant to it

 A "fake" or "stub" is used to represent the author in this example, which is then attached to the context.
 EF Core begins to track the fake author in the `Unchanged` state.
 When the book is added to the `Books` collection of the tracked author, the book's state is set to `Added`.